M-kavyaa/MediStock/README.md

 ## ⭐ Project Status

-This project is under active development as part of an academic Product-Based Learning (PBL) initiative.
+This project is under active development.
 New features and optimizations are being added incrementally.